Archive

 Updated for the latest features

-Mechanical MEP Engineering Making the most of the previous design to create a more functional building
+Mechanical MEP Engineering Making use of the previous design to create a more functional building

 Mechanical MEP Engineering Department Atsushi Nakamura

-Electrical MEP Engineering functions unique to a Kabuki theater
+Electrical MEP Engineering Integrating the functions unique to a dedicated Kabuki theater

 Featured GINZA KABUKIZA